1 Tweet from Destruction? – How’s your Social Media Policy?

 So how do we best respond to the social media challenge?

-The first step to getting through it is to have a robust and considered social media policy that is distributed and trained to all staff effectively.
+The first step to getting through it is to have a robust and considered social media policy.
+The next step is to ensure it is distributed and trained to all staff effectively.
 Sounds simple doesn't it?....but how do we distribute the policy to those who need it?
 How do we know that the new or updated policy has been read and understood?... if you have SharePoint, there is a fantastic way to achieve this!!

-With DocRead (that works with SharePoint 2010 and 2013), you can keep track on policy change from a central team or location within your SharePoint estate.
+With DocRead (that works with SharePoint 2019 and 2016 and soon to be Office 365), you can keep track on policy change from a central team or location within your SharePoint estate.
 Then you target the right people using the technology you already have in place (SharePoint audiences or AD groups).
 The process is simple.
 You choose the right groups of people, attach DocRead to the policy or procedure, set the time-frame for confirming the document has been read and click send.
 That's it!

 With the addition of the DocSurvey add on as part of the same process you can even measure comprehension and understanding by adding a quiz that the audience have to take and pass.

 Once at this stage, your policy owner can simply monitor the progress of the policy by using embedded MI dashboards.
-He/She can see who has read and confirmed understanding of the document, which departments are regularly ignoring the requirement to read the updates and which are always on time.
+They can quickly see...

-So in summary, there are ways in which social media can be very damaging to your company which should not be underestimated.
-However, there are simple things that can be done using some fantastic tools like SharePoint with DocRead to make sure the awareness of your social media policy is maintained to the correct level throughout your organisation......... so that next time your staff are about to click 'post' , it will be in the forefront of their minds to consider the consequences!!
+So in summary, there are many ways in which social media can be very damaging to your company.
+However, there are simple things that can be done using some fantastic tools like SharePoint with DocRead to make sure the awareness of your social media policy is maintained to the correct level throughout your organisation.
+So the next time your staff are about to click 'post', it will be in the forefront of their minds to consider the consequences!!